Large crowd of visitors at Pennypack Park sparks Philadelphia police response

 By late afternoon, police ended up shutting down access to the park.

-"A lot of people didn't know the rules and regulations of the park," said Philadelphia Police Lt.
-Jeff Campbell.
+"A lot of people didn't know the rules and regulations of the park," said Lt.
+Jeff Campbell with the Philadelphia Police Department.

 Campbell and community liaison, Officer Elgin Rogers, spent the afternoon educating the groups about the trash and citing them for breaking the law in line with new leadership in the district.